 When we research a plugin for a client, or for our own needs we attempt to determine the quality of the plugin, and it’s future maintainability based on the following criteria:

-Support: We check what kind of support the plugin offers.
+- Support: We check what kind of support the plugin offers.
 Email?
 Forums?
 Ticketing system?
-We make sure that if we’re to rely on this plugin, help can be found it something goes wrong.
+We make sure that if we’re to rely on this plugin, help can be found if something goes wrong.

 If you’re interested in using a plugin, or plugins to enhance your site get in touch with us, and we’ll help match your need with the right plugin.